Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Together, they did the Kevesi welcoming stance, with Noah speaking, "Silvercoat Ethel, we want to formally thank you for your courage."

 Ethel lowered her eyebrow, "Heh..."
 She and Bolearis replied back with the Kevesi welcoming stance.
 She admitted, "I can hardly recognize the three of you."
 As she turned to her back, "I'll continue to do my best to live up to my nickname."
-Then, she walked off into the distance as Bolearis followed.
+Then, she walked off into the distance with Bolearis.

 Mio got into her appreciation stance as she looked at the three.